Introduction

 8. Closed-Off Layouts & Choppy Floor Plans

-- Add an island for seating & prep space
+- Add an island or peninsula for seating + prep + storage

 9. Inefficient Appliance Placement